On the Backreaction of Dirac Matter in JT Gravity and SYK Model: Introduction

 To reiterate, the finite-$N$ SYK model describes a fermionic quantum mechanical system with a finite-dimensional Hilbert space.
 Consequently, its algebra of observables, the set of operators that can measure or manipulate the quantum states in the Hilbert space, belongs to the class of von Neumann algebras of Type I (vN I), a property it is expected to share with a theory of Quantum Gravity.
 The other types of von Neumann algebras are von Neumann Type II (vN II) and Type III (vN III), which are relevant for quantum field theory and pure gravity respectively.
 These algebras can be distinguished from vN I algebras by the fact that they do not allow for the definition of a pure state alone, since they do not contain minimal projections, which are the only operators that can isolate pure states.
 They also have different ways of representing the density matrices \cite{Leutheusser:2021qhd}. vN II and vN III algebras can be further classified into subtypes, depending on some additional properties.
 For example, vN II algebras can be either vN II$_{1}$ or vN II$_{\infty}$, depending on whether they contain a maximally mixed state (vN II$_{1}$) or not (vN II$_{\infty}$).
 In essence, vN algebras distinguish {\it physical properties} of different systems and should be general enough for exploring the mechanism of emergence of spacetime.
 In particular, the graviton and bulk matter are simultaneously emergent in holographic models when $N\to\infty$, a fact that should be coded in the van Neumann algebra of observables. \\

 In this letter, we derive and analyze the entanglement and chaos spectrum of the SYK model coupled to Dirac fermions.
 Unlike in the case of bosonic matter, the boundary degrees of freedom in this model are always finite ensuring that we do not need to introduce a cutoff when computing physical observables such as the spectrum.
 We find that there is a strong correlation between the graviton and matter fields, leading to {\it maximal entanglement} after a sufficiently long period.
 This is matched by a shift from vN I algebra to vN II algebra as we approach the large-$N$ limit.
+The thermal field double state was used to obtain the analytical results of vN algebra in JT gravity and SYK model \cite{Chandrasekaran:2022qmq,Penington:2023dql}.
+Our numerical result provides the dynamical analysis of vN algebra.
 To analyze the spectral statistics of this backreacted SYK system, we also compute the averaged nearest-neighbor gap ratio \cite{Atas:2012prl}.
 The presence of backreaction from Dirac fermions does not seem to prevent the occurrence of a random matrix distribution.
 Our results, based on the classification of the random matrix distribution from charge-conjugation operators as well as the observation of spectral degeneracy, are compatible with, and similar to the SYK model.